flavienbwk/book-devops/eng/README.md

 The framework lists general concepts progressively associated with more concrete rules.
 Each theme encompasses broad practices to follow, which in turn include tasks with examples linked to the relevant _frameworks_.

-For example, under the "protect software" theme, the "protect all forms of code from unauthorized access and tampering" practice suggests using "commit signing", referencing the SSCSP in its "Secure Source Code" chapter.
+For example, under the "protect software" theme, the "protect all forms of code from unauthorized access and tampering" practice suggests using "commit signing"[^Commit], referencing the SSCSP in its "Secure Source Code" chapter.

 This document [can be found](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-218.pdf) on the NIST website.
 The online library of the Chief Information Officer[^CIOLibrary] (CIO) from the _US Department of Defense_ is also an excellent source of inspiration.